 However, I’d ask to lower the amount of onions and mushrooms and also get rid of the sauce.

-Citrus Harissa Salmon:
+Citrus Harissa Salmon (No Bun):

 How about a juicy, pan-seared and slightly darkened salmon fillet with some red pepper harissa aioli, tempura lemon wheels, beautifully marinated tomato and onion, and some fresh arugula?